Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

    will generally be used for a large number of epochs on a model that has not been quantized yet.
  * ``tune`` has a lower learning rate and will early stop when loss reaches a plateau.
-It is preferably used to perform re-training after quantization.
+It is intended for re-training after quantization.

+See `typical training scenario <cnn2snn.html#typical-training-scenario>`_ for more details about quantization aware training.

 **Example**

-Apply a quantization-aware training to a VGG model for the CIFAR10 dataset by:
+Apply quantization-aware training to a VGG model for the CIFAR10 dataset by:

  * creating the model
- * training the float models for 100 epochs
+ * training the full-precision model for 100 epochs
  * quantizing weights and activations to 4 bits
- * tuning the 4-4-4 quantized models for 15 epochs
+ * tuning the 4-4-4 quantized model for 15 epochs
  * quantizing weights and activations to 2 bits
- * tuning the 2-2-2 quantized models for 15 epochs
+ * tuning the 2-2-2 quantized model for 15 epochs

 .. code-block:: bash